Bambi, a Life in the Woods: Translations

 Max Schuster, a German Jewish émigré and co-founder of Simon & Schuster, led the effort to publish Bambi in English.
 Clifton Fadiman, an editor there, engaged his Columbia University classmate Whittaker Chambers to translate it.
 Simon & Schuster published this first English edition in 1928, with illustrations by Kurt Wiese, under the title Bambi: A Life in the Woods.
 The New York Times Book Review praised the prose as "admirably translated" that made the book "literature of a high order."
 The translation immediately became "a Book-of-the-Month Club hit."
 Simon & Schuster printed a first-run of 75,000 copies and sold more than 650,000 copies between 1928 and 1942.
-(Jonathan Cape published the book in the UK starting in 1928 as well.)
+(Jonathan Cape published the Chambers translation in the UK starting also in 1928, with a foreword by John Galsworthy).

 Chambers' translation has been reprinted repeatedly with different illustrations.
 Bambi, along with Salten's Fifteen Rabbits and The City Jungle, all translated by Chambers, remain in print from Simon & Schuster.

 In 2015, an Austrian scholar voiced objections to Simon & Schuster's "publication strategies" and "marketing strategy," as well as Chambers' translation for "opening the possibility for the story to be understood less as a human story about persecution, expulsion or assimilation and more as an animal story conveying a strong message about the protection of animals and the necessity of conservation."